-More than any other Jewish holidays, the High Holidays take place in the synagogue.
-While most Jews associate Passover, Hanukkah, and Shabbat primarily with home celebrations, Rosh Hashanah and Yom Kippur conjure up memories of hours spent in services.
+More than many other Jewish holidays, the High Holidays take place in the synagogue.
+While most Jews associate Passover, Hanukkah and Shabbat primarily with home celebrations, Rosh Hashanah and Yom Kippur conjure up memories of hours spent in services.

 But these synagogue-based holidays can be enhanced through home rituals that add meaning to the messages of the day.
 Here are some ideas, old and new, for bringing the lessons and themes of Rosh Hashanah into your home.

 As with most Jewish holidays, food is the focus of home celebrations of Rosh Hashanah.
-Families and friends gather for extended meals, which include traditional foods, such as apples and challah dipped in honey.
-Honey, a symbol of the wish for a sweet new year, also appears in other holiday foods, such as tayglach —-a honey and nut pastry —-and honey cake.
-The challah, normally braided, is round, as a reminder of the never-ending cycle of life.
+Families and friends gather for extended meals, which include traditional foods such as apples and challah dipped in honey.
+Honey, a symbol of the wish for a sweet new year, also appears in other holiday foods, such as tayglach — a honey and nut pastry — and honey cake.
+Challah, normally braided, is baked round as a reminder of the never-ending cycle of life.

 Like other festival and Shabbat meals, the Rosh Hashanah meal begins with Kiddush, the sanctification of the day over the wine.
 Both at dinner and at lunch, the Rosh Hashanah Kiddush includes a reference to the shofar, the most prominent symbol of the holiday.